kareemNass2357/UltimateKeyboard/README.md

 ### tricks:
 * Watching your favorite netflix series while still using full screen apps even on a single screen :), click on netflix , turn it transparent to the desired degree (alt & D), then make it always on top (alt & Q) , and make it click through (alt & S).

+## known issues
+* with the new windows updates the language changing shortcut (capslock + b) stopped working for some of the people

 ## contact:
 Kareem Nassrallah